victorfrye/shrugman/README.md

 ## Code of Conduct

-Microsoft Graveyard has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/), and we expect project participants to adhere to it.
+Shrug Man has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/), and we expect project participants to adhere to it.
 Please read [the full text](/.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## License